 Here we have Paines Ground which is actually the field which I often used to park my car in before the site was extended to bring this field inside the fence for the first time in 2007.
 It is immediately accessible from Gate D so it’s the most convenient place to stop for those arriving by car and parking in the majority of the Western Car Parks.
 The bottom of this field used to be prone to flooding but the affected area is largely cordoned off for use as crew camping nowadays and the public area now only represents a relatively thin strip of the field running along the western fenceline.

 I was actually very surprised at how much space was still available when I made my Thursday lunchtime meanderings through this field in 2013.
-Most of the people who were arriving at that time seemed to be herding straight through here in search of non-existent spaces in the more popular fields to the south of the site, which had already been choc-a-bloc full since the Wednesday.This is the first of two fields which collectively go by the name of Bailey's.
+Most of the people who were arriving at that time seemed to be herding straight through here in search of non-existent spaces in the more popular fields to the south of the site, which had already been choc-a-bloc full since the Wednesday.This is the first of two fields which historically have collectively gone by the name of Bailey's.

 This is the absolutely vast Dairy Ground which is one of the biggest single camping fields on the site now.
 It slopes gently and looks a very tempting place to pitch a tent when I have visited Worthy Farm outside of festival time.
 Dairy Ground used to have space for new arrivals on the Thursday but with the adjacent Park Home Ground becoming increasingly popular the overspill has meant that Dairy Ground is getting pretty full by the Wednesday evening these days.